 The aim of the MBE learning environment is to help you to develop critical autonomy and achievement of deep learning.
 The MBE MSc programme makes widespread use of e-learning to provide a rich learning environment, respond to all students' needs, stimulate teamwork, and develop a deep understanding of content.
 The programme is supported by tutorials and seminars to discuss and explore web-based content, and leads students to understand contexts and real-world application of theories, principles and techniques alike.
 The programme is rich in applied exercises guided by the MBE tutor team, all of whom are acknowledged experts in their fields.
-A research-based project allows further integration of understanding.
+A research-based project develops further integration of understanding and ability to apply knowledge.

 You will have achieved critical autonomy when you (Ecclestone, 2000):